samvelie/node-express-solo-challenge/README.md

 ### Objectives
 - Set up server side routes to handle requests in a node/express application.
-- Send requests to the server from both the using ajax in the client side script.
+- Send requests to the server using ajax in the client side script.
 - Display response on the DOM.
+- Gather input from client side and save this data on the server.
 - Demonstrate the separation of logic between the client and the server.

 ### The Joke Book